What Is a Contingent Beneficiary

 Who should I put as contingent beneficiary?

-Although sometimes contingent beneficiaries are just the relatives of relatives it is also common that close friends and other relatives are mentioned.
+Although contingent beneficiaries are often just relatives of relatives, it is also common for close friends and other relatives to be named.

 Can the same person be a primary and contingent beneficiary?